kebaldwi/ansible_lab_v1/MDTGuide.md

 ```

 ### InfluxDB Configuration
 InfluDB is a popular time series database.
 It's suitable for storing streaming data collected from IoT devices and network devices.
-Fortunately we don't need to configure InfluxDB database in much details like telegraf.
+Fortunately we don't need to configure the InfluxDB database in as much detail as Telegraf.
 The initialization of the lab creates the logins, database, and token for authentication.
 That's all we need.
 Please refer to [InfluxDB documentation](https://docs.influxdata.com/influxdb/v2.4/get-started/) to learn more about this time series database.
 Another popular database for storing streaming data is [Prometheus](https://prometheus.io/), which is very popular for network monitoring.

 ### Grafana Configuration
-[Grafana](https://grafana.com/) is really popular dashboard tool to visualize telemetry data.
+[Grafana](https://grafana.com/) is a really popular dashboard tool to visualize telemetry data.
 It's widely used in many areas.
-It provides on premise type of install such as docker and VM.
-Also it provides cloud option for ease of use.
+It provides an on premise type of install such as docker and VM.
+It also provides a cloud deployment option for ease of use.

 #### Action 3: Examine Grafana Dashboard
-Please go to windows jumphost chrome browser.
+Please go to the Windows jumphost Chrome browser.
 Click the bookmark for Grafana and login to it.
-You will see a dashboard for our lab when you logged in like below.
-Since you executed telemetry ansible playbook early on, we should see some telemetry data displayed in the dashboard already for core and access switches.
+You will see a dashboard for our lab when you log in like below.
+Since you executed the telemetry Ansible playbook early on, we should see some telemetry data displayed in the dashboard already for the core and access switches.

 ![json](./images/grafana-home-1.png?raw=true "Import JSON")

-You have _"Device"_ drop down menu in top left corner to select which device you want to view in the dashboard. core switch has telemetry collected through gNMI. access switch has telemetry collected through mix of gRPC and SNMP.
+You have the _"Device"_ drop down menu in the top left corner to select which device you want to view in the dashboard.
+The core switch has telemetry collected through gNMI.
+The access switch has telemetry collected through mix of gRPC and SNMP.
 You can see _"Serial Number"_, _"PID"_, _"Version"_, _"Up Time"_, _"ARP"_, _"Routes"_, _"CPU"_, _"Memory"_, _"Interfaces"_, and _"Topology"_ information.
-All these sections are called panels inside Grafana dashboard.
-These panels have different style you can customize with.
+All of these sections are called panels inside the Grafana dashboard.
+These panels have different styles you can customize with.
 Table view, graph view, gauge view, etc. The _"Topology"_ panel is enabled by a Grafana plugin called "flowcharting".
 You can check this [link](https://grafana.com/grafana/plugins/agenty-flowcharting-panel/) for more details.
-In topology panel, you should see some numbers by tx or rx of interfaces.
+In the topology panel, you should see some numbers by tx or rx of interfaces.
 These numbers indicate the throughput through the interfaces in tx or rx direction.
 Most links (except the link between wan and server1) have colors.
 Green means link is up and operational.
 Red means link is down.
 Now let's do couple of tests.

 First, we will need to generate some traffic.
-Please go to windows jumphost.
-Open chrome browser and click _"client1_vnc"_ or _"client2_vnc"_.
-You will see linux desktop shown up.
-Click _"iperf3"_ icon on the desktop.
-Assume you already deployed all the ansible playbooks.
-This iperf3 script should generate traffic from the client1 or client2 to server1 depending on which client you use.
+Please go to the Windows jumphost.
+Open the Chrome browser and click _"client1_vnc"_ or _"client2_vnc"_.
+You will see the linux desktop show up.
+Click the _"iperf3"_ icon on the desktop.
+Assuming you already deployed all the ansible playbooks, this iperf3 script should generate traffic from the client1 or client2 to server1 depending on which client you selected.
 The script generates traffic for 2 mins and stops.
 The example below is for client1 but it is same for client2 vnc.
 ![json](./images/client-iperf3.png?raw=true "Import JSON")

 Observe the _"Interfaces"_ panel and _"Topology"_ panel to see the changes.
 You should see a symmetric trending lines in _"Interfaces"_ panel no matter you choose access or core switch.
 The _"Topology"_ panel will also display the throughput numbers for specific interfaces.